How to Use Data to Improve Quality and Patient Safety

 Contemporary medicine, however, still struggles to realize its primary mission.
 Today, researchers estimate that one in three hospitalized patients experiences preventable harm and over 400,000 individuals per year die from these injuries.

 There is a gap in healthcare safety culture and the way health systems uses data (or think they use data) to understand patient harm and what to do about it.
 Much of the data collection is manual and not integrated with financial, operational, and other data, resulting in a fragmented approach to safety analytics that’s not actionable or predictive.
 Scores are recorded and boxes are checked, but the real work to make patients safer—closing the loop between information and action—is incomplete.

 The status of patient safety moving forward, however, stands to improve.
-Despite the discouraging statistics above, in today’s era of data-driven healthcare, machine learning, and predictive analytics, the industry can turnaround decades of lost ground in patient safety and finally make much needed improvement.
+Despite the discouraging statistics above, in today’s era of data-driven healthcare, machine learning, and predictive analytics, the industry can turnaround decades of lost ground in patient safety and finally make much needed improvement in preventable errors.
 This white paper describes the problems in safety culture and how healthcare analytics and new-generation tools will fix them.

 What Is Patient Safety?